 How does one perform an image of digital concrete?
-Unlike the frescos of Cathedrals, I use my body parts as the landscape materials and as ghosts that hide and possess the walls of the silos from the inside out.
-The performance scans are an artifact of envisioning myself as a set of motions intentionally performed for these augmented frescos on the silo walls and as a part of the materiality of the silos.
+Unlike the frescos of Cathedrals, I use my body parts as landscape materials and as gargoyley ghosts that hide and possess the walls of the silos from the inside out.
+My body is scanned as a performance, a 360 image performance.
+The scans are an artifact of envisioning myself as a set of motions intentionally performed for augmented frescos on the silo walls and as a part of the concrete materiality of the silos.